sanjeevmalagi1/JanitriAssignment/readme.rst

 ###################
-AdSquare Project
+Janitri Assignment
 ###################

-This is a test project for online advertisement portal.
+This is a assignment project.

 ###################
 Tech-Stack